-Mathematics 30-1 Diploma Examinations were administered in November 2014, January 2015, June 2015, and August 2015.
-January and June 2015 were large-scale administrations of the examination for the Mathematics 30-1 Program of Studies, 2008.
-This section is intended to provide teachers with information concerning the third year of these diploma examinations.
-In general, feedback from teachers indicates a high degree of satisfaction with the new examinations in terms of fidelity to, and support of, the program of studies.
+Mathematics 30-1 diploma examinations were administered in November 2015, January 2016, April 2016, June 2016, and August 2016.
+January and June 2016 were large-scale administrations of the examination for the Mathematics 30-1 Program of Studies, 2008.
+This section is intended to provide teachers with information concerning the fourth year of these diploma examinations.
+In general, feedback from teachers indicates a high degree of satisfaction with the Mathematics 30-1 examinations in terms of fidelity to, and support of, the program of studies.